SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/apple-ecosystem-setup.md

 ## Matter Demo Execution using Apple HomePod

-1. Refer to [Getting Started with Matter over Wi-Fi](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example) for instructions on setting up Silicon Labs Matter Accessory Device
+1. Refer to [Getting Started with Matter over Wi-Fi](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example) for instructions on setting up Silicon Labs Matter Accessory Device.

 2. Connect a board to a computer.